telefonicaid/thinking-cities/docs/index.md

 FIWARE IoT Stack provides the following APIs:

 - [Authentication API](authentication_api.md): manages tokens for APIs usage.
-- Device API: allows managing devices, sending data from the device to the FIWARE IoT Stack and receiving commands on the device.
+- [Device API](device_api.md): allows managing devices, sending data from the device to the cloud and receiving commands.
-- Data API: allows querying and subscribing to data stored at the FIWARE IoT Stack.
+- [Data API](data_api.md): allows querying and subscribing to data stored at the FIWARE IoT Stack.
-- Historic Data API: allows querying historic data series and statistics stored at the FIWARE IoT Stack.
+- [Historic Data API](historicdata_api.md): allows querying historic data series and statistics stored at the cloud.
-- Data Processing API: allows analyzing data stored at the FIWARE IoT Stack on real time and triggering notifications based on it.
+- [Data Processing API](dataprocessing_api.md): allows analyzing data stored at the FIWARE IoT Stack on real time and triggering notifications based on it.
-- Management API: allows creating new services, subservices, users and roles.
+- [Management API](management_api.md): allows creating new services, subservices, users and roles.

 ## Management Portal